 On this device, I installed The Crew and Purely Wrestling Kodi add-ons on the old version.

 A message box in the upper right-hand corner will let you know the status of each addon.

 How to Install an Older Version of Kodi

 So far, we’ve assumed that you always want to upgrade to the latest version of Kodi.

 But what if you want don’t?

-There are plenty of reasons why you want to stay with an older version of Kodi.
+There are many reasons why you want to stay with an older version of Kodi.
 Usually, they have something to do with compatibility.

-As I said earlier, Team Kodi sometimes makes major changes to the underlying code.
-Unfortunately that can break things, like your favorite addon.
+As I said earlier, Team Kodi sometimes makes changes to the underlying code.
+This can break things – like your favorite addon.

-That’s OK because, in this section, I’m going to cover how to install any version of Kodi you want.
+That’s OK.
+In this section, I will cover how to install any version of Kodi you want.